farooqkz/farooqkz.github.io/content/computer/on-the-importance-of-alternative-machine-learning.md

 If you don't like math, a neuron is simply a machine which takes many numbers, multiplies each of them with another number and only if the sum plus a "bias" or $b$ is greater than a threshold, the machine will turn on and output $1$.
 Otherwise, the machine will stay off and won't output anything.
 Strictly speaking, each of these machines uses an "Activation Function" and [the step function](https://en.wikipedia.org/wiki/Step_function) is just one of the choices we have for our neuron.

 Now an ANN(or NN for short), is more than one of these "machines".
-The first neuron gets feeded from our input and sends its output to the next neuron.
+The first neuron gets fed from our input and sends its output to the next neuron.
 Then the next neuron does the same job but with probably different "weights" and will give its output to the next till we reach the "output" neuron which we get our output from.
 In actual implementations, usually we have several layers of these neurons.
 With each layer getting its input from the previous layer and feeding its output to the next one(Except, obviously, the input and output layers).

 ![A two layer NN](https://upload.wikimedia.org/wikipedia/commons/0/00/Multi-Layer_Neural_Network-Vector-Blank.svg)